-Landing a curveball in Pokémon Go is a skill you can master!
+How to throw a perfect curveball in Pokémon Go

 Catch bonuses in a nutshell

-When you try to catch a Pokémon, the goal is to toss your ball inside the shrinking ring around them.
+When you try to catch a Pokémon on your iPhone or Android phone, the goal is to toss your ball inside the shrinking ring around them.
 But there are special catch bonuses that can help improve your chances of keeping that Pokémon locked inside that Poké Ball rather than breaking free.

 There are four catch bonuses: Nice, Great, Excellent, and Curve.